CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 1. After creating a contact, return to the homepage.

 1. Find the contact you created in the list and locate the "Edit" button associated with it.
-Click on the "Edit" button.
+Click on the **Edit** button.

    ![](../../media/crud1.9.png)

 1. Modify the existing details (Name or Email) as desired.
-Save the changes by clicking on the "Save" button.
+Save the changes by clicking on the **Save** button.

    ![](../../media/crud1.10.png)